fedomain/remote_pay_app/README.md

 - Add a profile page
 - Add an original logo for the app
 - Allow user to see current credit
+- Record each login attempts
+- Add in topup history to the transactions screen